 - Evaluating the ability to integrate energy from variable-speed wind turbines and PV arrays directly to the hydrogen-producing stacks of commercially-available electrolyzers

-- Determining the system impacts and ability of each electrolyzer technology to accommodate the varying energy input from wind turbines and photovoltaics
+- Determining the system impacts and ability of each electrolyzer technology to accommodate the varying energy input from wind turbines and PV arrays

 - Gaining operational experience of a hydrogen production facility, including the compression of product gas and the use of a hydrogen internal combustion engine to generate electricity during peak demand hours